 Planning your Newfoundland Vacation

 Newfoundland is a big, wild place ready to be explored.
-With this guide, I will share with you my tips for traveling around Newfoundland like how to be being flexible with your logistics, how to stay well fed, and areas that deserve your attention.
+With this Newfoundland travel guide, I will share with you my tips for traveling around Newfoundland like how to get here, where to stay, how to stay well fed, and areas that deserve your attention.

 Newfoundland is my favourite place in the whole world, not that I have been everywhere, but enough to know that what is here, is special.
 Newfoundland is that talked about place in Canada, where many are from but few have been.
 It’s a place with vast, untouched wilderness as well as a feeling all it’s own.
 While living and guiding here over the last 10 years I have explored many regions and look forward to seeing many more.